§ 105.134. Emergency action plan.

-(c) In addition to the requirements in subsections (a) and (b), the owner of a high hazard dam shall post notices in public places in areas that may be affected by the failure of the dam; for example, areas where public water or sewage service may be interrupted.
-The notice shall indicate that copies of the emergency action plan are available for review at the appropriate county and municipal emergency management offices.
-Also, the notice shall be posted by the owner in the following public places within each political subdivision situated within the inundation area downstream of the dam:
+(d) In addition to the requirements in subsections (a), (b) and (c), the permittee or owner of a Hazard Potential Category 1 or Category 2 dam shall post notices in public locations in areas that may be affected by the failure of the dam.
+The notice must indicate that copies of the EAP are available for review at the appropriate county and municipal emergency management offices.
+Also, the notice shall be posted by the permittee or owner in public places within each political subdivision situated within the inundation area downstream of the dam.
+The notice shall be posted in the city, borough, and township buildings in the affected municipalities, with the management’s permission.
+Additionally, the notice shall be posted in locations within the inundation area, such as, post offices, libraries, grocery stores, or gas stations, with the management’s permission.

 Authority